-- 5.1.1 AGLC is the sole wholesaler of all recreational cannabis in Alberta. - 5.1.2 (Deleted Jan 2022) - 5.1.3 AGLC eCommerce customer service will confirm pickup or delivery arrangements at the time of ordering. - 5.1.4 Licensees must keep a record of all cannabis purchases and transfers (i.e., invoices and receipts) to prove the source of all cannabis in the licensed premises for at least six (6) years.

-(Amended Jun 2021) - 5.1.5 All cannabis products must meet the Government of Canada labelling standards.
+- 5.1.1 AGLC is the sole wholesaler of all recreational cannabis in Alberta. - 5.1.2 (Deleted Jan 2022) - 5.1.3 AGLC eCommerce customer service will confirm pickup or delivery arrangements at the time of ordering. - 5.1.4 To prove the source of all cannabis in the licensed premises, licensees must keep a record of all cannabis purchases and transfers, including any purchases from other licensees for at least six (6) years (i.e., invoices and receipts).
+(Amended Jan 2024) - 5.1.5 All cannabis products must meet the Government of Canada labelling standards.
 AGLC ensures federal labelling standards are met before releasing a product for retail sale. - 5.1.6 Cannabis labels shall not be removed, altered or tampered with in any way.